-Arbus made most of her photographs in New York City, where she was born and died.
-Her photographs of children and eccentrics, couples and circus performers, female impersonators and pedestrians are among the most intimate, surprising and haunting works of art of the 20th century.
+Diane Arbus made most of her photographs in New York City, where she was born and died, and where she worked in locations such as Times Square, the Lower East Side and Coney Island.
+Her photographs of children and eccentrics, couples and circus performers, female impersonators and midtown shoppers, are among the most intimate, surprising and haunting works of art of the twentieth century.

-The exhibition was organised by The Metropolitan Museum of Art, New York.
+This exhibition is organised by The Metropolitan Museum of Art, New York.

 Jack Dracula at a bar, New London, Conn.
 1961 (detail)